ChenglongMa/zoplicate/README.md

 2. **Keep Others**: Delete the last imported item and save the rest.
 3. **Keep All**: Keep both the new item and the existing item.
 4. **Merge Manually**: Go to Duplicate Panel and merge the duplicate item manually.

+*If you find this project helpful, please consider giving it a star* ⭐. *It would be a great encouragement for me!*

 # Install